 10. You should avoid opening any new credit accounts after you apply for a mortgage.

 Once you’ve officially applied for a home loan, avoid opening any new credit accounts.
-A new account could change your debt to income ratio, credit utilization ratio or credit score, which in turn could affect your rate or ability to get approved.
+A new account could change your debt-to-income ratio, credit utilization ratio or credit score, which in turn could impact your rate or ability to get approved.